stevenwchien/csml-iw-rrp/README.md

 ## Dependencies

-The dependencies for this project are listed in requirements.txt.
+The dependencies for this project are listed in requirements.txt, and can be installed in a python virtual environment using:

+`pip3 install -r requirements.txt`

 Development was done on a MAC OSX.
 However, testing was done on a Linux OS - Ubuntu LTS 16.04.
 This was running as a VM on a Google Cloud Compute instance with a Tesla K80 GPU attached.

 Note: The code was tested with the following python/package versions: